katamaritaco/me/README.md

 ## Current Projects and Talks
 * [GitHub](http://github.com/katamaritaco?tab=repositories) - A lot of assorted projects are within [here](https://github.com/katamaritaco/Misc-Projects)
 * [Project Euler](https://projecteuler.net) - PE is great to actually try to put some of the theory you learn in school to use - and learn a bunch in the process!
 My highest solved problem is 407, although I did skip around a lot :sunglasses:.
-* Working my way through [Nucl.ai's game ai course](http://courses.nucl.ai/) and enjoying it a bunch.
+* Working my way through [Nucl.ai's Game AI course](http://courses.nucl.ai/) and enjoying it a bunch.
 * I love giving talks and hosting events.
 You can find some [here](https://github.com/UW-UPL/Talks), and I've given other talks at [Madison Indies Meetup](http://www.meetup.com/madison-indies/).
 I've hosted a bunch of events from hackathons, to roundtables on internships.